 Universities are easy to come by, with the United Kingdom having more than 150 institutions.
 The top universities like; University of Oxford, University of Cambridge and Goldsmiths, University of London are part of the Russell Group Universities and are world renowned, but the majority of students who will study in the UK do not know which one will be the best for them.
-A survey carried out during 2012 and 2013 undergraduates, revealed that more than a quarter (26%) said that students wished they had researched their choice before enrolling and one in 10 regretting the university they had chosen.
+A survey carried out during 2012 and 2013 by undergraduates, revealed that more than a quarter (26%) said that students wished they had researched their choice before enrolling, and one in ten regretted the university they had chosen.
 A percentage of students look for the course they want to study before deciding on where to study.
 However, where the university is based, and its surrounding nightlife and activities will enrich university life as a whole.

 The survey also showed that the best universities for nightlife – pubs, clubs and music venues – were universities in Scotland and the north of England.
 Whereas, students who seek political activities should enrol in London or the south east of England.
-And specialised institutions for sport, music and the arts would benefit them better than only picking a university on its pass rates and ideal location.
+Specialised institutions for sport, music and the arts would benefit them better than only picking a university on its pass rates and ideal location.

 Not only the surrounding nightlife and the extra-curricular activities universities can offer, students need to take travel and home life into consideration.
 Deciding to move away from home or to attend a university close to them, students need to weigh up how this will affect their university life.
 Moving away from home can offer skills and responsibilities that will aid them in adult life, with sorting bills and paying rent.
 Whereas commuting to their university can affect their social circle and the ability to balance university, work and home.

-University Open Days for students to attend and evaluate them.
+University Open Days are for students to attend and evaluate them.
 These open days are essential to making the decision on picking a university, and should be attended by all students applying.
 It offers them a glimpse of what university life will be like, local town and facilities and the whole atmosphere of each institute.
 And even a Q & A session with previous and current students can help with any questions a person applying may have.

 The next step for a student applying for university is choosing a degree course.
 With the wide variety of choices that is available for a student, the decision can seem overwhelming.
 This can lead to picking a course that may not be suited for them and no getting what they need out of it, to move on to the next level and/or a desired career.
 The survey mentioned, asked students for their views on their experience at studying at higher education, with a staggering 11% stating they regretted their course choice.
 This, in turn, shows the importance of researching a course and what it can offer you.